dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 #### Terminology

-In order to follow some of the terminology used, there is an expectated familiarity of Azure DevOps required.
+In order to follow some of the terminology used, there is an expected familiarity of Azure DevOps required.
 For an in depth guide with Azure DevOps pipeline definitions, please see: https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema.

 The most common terminology and most important are the different containers work happens in.